 Measurement unit should be stated using standard SI units.

-Electronic submission of figures: Figures should be saved in TIFF format at a resolution of at least 300 pixels per inch at the final printed size for color figures and photographs, and 1200 pixels per inch for black and white line drawings.
+Electronic submission of figures: Figures should be saved in TIFF format at a resolution of at least 300 pixels per inch at the final printed size for colour figures and photographs, and 1200 pixels per inch for black and white line drawings.
 While some formats can be converted into TIFFs by the publisher, conversion may alter the tones, resolution and contrast of the image.
-Digital colour art should be submitted in CMYK rather than RGB format, since the printing process requires colors to be separated into CMYK, and this conversion can alter the color intensity and brightness.
-Please keep in mind that colors can appear differently on different screens and printers.
+Digital colour art should be submitted in CMYK rather than RGB format, since the printing process requires colours to be separated into CMYK, and this conversion can alter the colour intensity and brightness.
+Please keep in mind that colours can appear differently on different screens and printers.

 Line drawings should be clear: faint shading or stippling will be lost upon reproduction and should be avoided and heavy shading or stippling may appear black.
 Lines and symbols should be drawn boldly enough to stand reduction to the desired size.
 For graphs where reduction to one-half in linear dimensions is intended, a suitable thickness for the axis would be 0.3 mm and for the other lines 0.4 or 1.0 mm depending on the complexity of the graph.
 The preferred symbols are closed circle, open circle, closed square, open square, closed triangle, and open triangle and should be no smaller than 2 mm (height/diameter).